 - Some places are in a walking distance.
-For example Rockefeller Center, Times Square, and Grand Central Terminal which are close to each other.
-If you decide to go to Down Town, there are plenty of locations – Statue of Liberty, Ellis Island, Soho, Wall Street and New York Stock Exchange, the Brooklyn Bridge, which also can be seen for in a day.
+For example the Rockefeller Center, Times Square, and Grand Central Terminal which are close to each other.
+If you decide to go to Down Town, there are plenty of locations – Statue of Liberty, Ellis Island, Soho, Wall Street, and New York Stock Exchange, the Brooklyn Bridge, which also can be seen for in a day.

-- It takes more than four hours to see Ellis Island and the Statue of Liberty (this includes buying tickets, ferry ride and handling of both locations).
+- It takes more than four hours to see Ellis Island and the Statue of Liberty (this includes buying tickets, a ferry ride and handling of both locations).

-- To avoid the lines, you can buy tickets on-line, if not – prepare yourself to wait.
+- To avoid the lines, you can buy tickets online, if not – prepare yourself to wait.

 - We prefer to walk.
 Of course, the subway is always a good idea, just take a map in advance.

 - Be prepared for changes.
 The plan does not always work as you wish.
 Just never get discouraged and go to the next place.